leenath001/Algorithmic-Trading-Backtests/README.md

 ## Indicators.equity_corr(ticker1,ticker2,period)
 * Takes 2 tickers and period - outputs correlation between two equities specified.
 * Working to get this to take a list of tickers and output a corr matrix for all.

+## Backtest.SMA_backtest(ticker,window)
+*  SMA_window gives period for rolling average to be calculated
+*  Buy conditions: Buy first instance of SMA > equity price.
+Hold for all other instances following.
+*  Sell conditions: Sell first instance of SMA < equity price.
+Do nothing for all other instances following.